activecat/dating-website-django/README.md

     python -m pip install Django

 Step 3:  **Download source code** from this repository.
-The easiest way is to click `Code` and then `Download ZIP` on this page.
+The easiest way is to click `Code` and then `Download ZIP` at the top-right corner of this page.
 Extract the downloaded file and you will get a folder `dating-website-django-master`.

 Step 4:  Now you can **run it locally** on your PC/laptop.
 Using *Windows Command Prompt* or *PowerShell*,